Longstep Property Solutions Homes for Rent

 Once-in-a-generation infrastructure

 The federal government awarded roughly $394 million toward replacing the 75-year-old I-55 Mississippi River bridge, part of a project approaching $900 million, and the International Port of Memphis won funding to redevelop a dormant river terminal.
-Homegrown manufacturers are scaling too, with Morgan Steel expanding its Shelby County headquarters and adding jobs.
+These are the unglamorous projects that decide what a metro can carry for the next fifty years.

 "If you're making chips or servers or cooling systems for data centers, you want to be here in Memphis, because of our pre-existing logistics infrastructure."